CyberSift/beats_binaries/README.md

-# beats_binaries
+# Binaries
-A repo containing artefacts provided by Elasticsearch
+A repo containing open source artefacts such as those provided by Elasticsearch